 Where the audit has included validation activities, clearly state whether the project complies with the validation criteria for projects set out in W+ Standard, including any qualifications or limitations.

 Provide a conclusion regarding the quantity of women’s empowerment benefits (W+ Units) achieved by the project during the verification period.
 Because there may be multiple benefits and the benefits may reflect different periods of time, the conclusion should provide a very brief description of: Women’s empowerment benefits, time period, baseline and project benefits.
-The table below is an example format which may be used or adapted to present the conclusion information.
+The table below is an example format, which may be used or adapted to present the conclusion information.

 Clearly state whether the project complies with the verification criteria for projects set out in the W+ Standard, including any qualifications or limitations.